Sonnet 5 vs Haiku 4.5 vs Opus 5: Which Claude Model Wins? (July 2026)

 ## The single most important question: are you on claude.ai or the API?

-**If you're on claude.ai** (the consumer/team chat product), Sonnet 5 has been the default for Free and Pro users since July 1, 2026 — and for the first time, the default is genuinely the right model for most professional work.
+**If you're on claude.ai** (the consumer/team chat product), Sonnet 5 has been the default for Free and Pro users since July 1, 2026 — and the default is genuinely the right model for most professional work.
+Opus 5 is available on all paid plans: it's the default model on Max and the strongest model available on Pro.
 Pro ($17/mo annual or $20/mo monthly) and above get the full picker.
 Switch freely as the task changes — there's no per-token cost to you, just usage limits per plan.

 **If you're using the API** (or Claude Code, which uses the API tier you're on), each request costs by token.
 Sonnet 5's introductory pricing ($2/$10 through August 31, 2026) makes it the obvious default there too — with one caveat: its updated tokenizer produces 1.0–1.35x more tokens for the same content than Sonnet 4.6 did, so real-world costs run slightly higher than the headline rate suggests.